Real Estate or Stocks: Which is better

 Should I turn this into a real estate investing opportunity blog? haha!
 Just kidding guys.

 Before we start, I wanted to say thank you again to my websites for making this duplex purchase possible.
+Anyone interested in buying their own Austin, TX duplex can search the available inventory here.

 Are websites, like real estate, assets you can invest in?